-This program admits students based partially on their ACT scores and prepares graduates for jobs as licensed practical nurses (LPNs).
+This program prepares graduates for jobs as licensed practical nurses (LPNs).
 In order to graduate, students must obtain a grade of "C" or better in all required courses.
 Students must also meet all clinical objectives and maintain current cardiopulmonary resuscitation certification while enrolled in clinical nursing courses.